Getting a Family Member into Rehab

 • The numbers matter.
-In 2015, according to the National Survey on Substance Abuse Treatment Services, there were at least 17,669 rehabs in operation for alcohol and other drug treatment.1
+In 2015, according to the National Survey on Substance Abuse Treatment Services, at least 17,669 rehabs were in operation for alcohol and other drug treatment.1

 • The 12-Step model is very popular.
 Most rehabs base the psychotherapy component of their programs on the 12-Step program used by Alcoholics Anonymous.